-Taking one or a mix of painkiller?medicines daily over a long time may cause chronic kidney problems.
+Taking one or a mix of painkiller medicines daily over a long time may cause chronic kidney problems.
 This is called analgesic nephropathy.
-Painkillers that combine 2 or more medicines (such as, aspirin and acetaminophen together) with caffeine or codeine are the most likely to harm the kidneys.
+Painkillers that combine two or more medicines (such as, aspirin and acetaminophen together) with caffeine or codeine are the most likely to harm the kidneys.

 What is analgesic nephropathy?

 Taking one or a mix of these medicines daily over a long time may cause chronic kidney problems.
 This is called analgesic nephropathy.
 Painkillers that combine two or more medicines (such as, aspirin and acetaminophen together) with caffeine or codeine are the most likely to harm the kidneys.
 Painkillers with codeine must have a prescription.